 Do not describe the Challenge beyond the detail found in the above paragraph.
 Do not provide details about your method in the introduction.
+Save them for methods section!
 Do not include results for your method in the introduction.
+Those goes in the results section!

 Be sure to cite [2] for the Challenge description.
-This reference is the definitive description of the Challenge, and you should refer to [2] instead of describing the Challenge structure so that you can focus on your approach.
+This reference is the definitive description of the Challenge, and you should refer to [2] instead of describing the Challenge itself, thus leaving you more room tofocus on your approach.

 Be sure to cite [3] for the Challenge data.
-The availability of this database made the Challenge possible, and you should refer to [2, 3] instead of describing the Challenge data so that you can focus on your approach.
+The availability of this database made the Challenge possible, and you should refer to [3] instead of describing the Challenge data so that you can focus on your methods.